reactjs/react.dev/content/blog/2018-06-07-when-to-use-derived-state.md

 #### Option 3: Reset uncontrolled component with an instance method

-Not every component accepts a special prop like "id".
+Not every component accepts a special prop like "userID".
 (For example, what if we were writing a list component instead, and wanted to accept a scroll offset prop?)
 For cases like this, we could expose an instance method to imperatively reset the internal state:

 ```js
 class EmailInput extends Component {